Fluency

 Teaching strategies include repeated readings of class texts and poems, performances such as Reader’s Theatre, singing songs and sharing riddles and jokes.

-In this video a teacher reflects on how she adapted her daily teaching to include explicit fluency instruction.
+In the following video, a teacher reflects on how she adapted her daily teaching to include explicit fluency instruction.

 Explicit fluency instruction

-In this video a teacher is working with a student on the rhythm of reading.
+In the following video, a teacher is working with a student on the rhythm of reading.

 Implementing fluency instruction